 Alignment with existing plans will enhance the effectiveness of Measure Q investments while maximizing external funding opportunities.
-Applicants will be encouraged to reference the Vision Plan and where feasible, demonstrate consistency with other major regional and local plans and documents such as the 2022 County of Santa Cruz Climate Action and Adaptation Plan, the Regional Conservation Investment Strategy, and the Pajaro Valley Park Equity Assessment.
-The level of detail requested will be scaled to project size and capacity, to avoid placing undue burden on applicants.
+Projects will reference regional and local planning documents such as the Climate Action and Adaptation Plan, the Regional Conservation Investment Strategy, and the Pajaro Valley Park Equity Assessment.
 At the same time, the program must maintain flexibility to address unanticipated events such as wildfires, floods, or infrastructure failures.
-Measure Q can play a catalytic role by providing flexible earlystage funding to attract State and federal grants, including Proposition 4, CalFire, FEMA BRIC, and Coastal Conservancy programs.
+Measure Q can play a catalytic role by providing flexible early-stage funding to attract State and federal grants, including Proposition 4, CalFire, FEMA BRIC, and Coastal Conservancy programs.
 Investments in planning, permitting, CEQA clearance, and stakeholder coordination will help projects become competitive for external funds.
-Stakeholders emphasized that 'leverage' should be understood broadly, not just as direct matching funds, but also in terms of partnerships, in-kind contributions, and aligned resources.
+Stakeholders emphasized that 'leverage' should be understood broadly, not just as direct matching funds, but also in terms of partnerships, inkind contributions, and aligned resources.